 CodeBuddy works with any editor that supports the VS Code extension API.
 Choose your IDE below.

-Section titled “VS Code”- Open VS Code
+Section titled “VS Code, Cursor, Windsurf”- Open VS Code

 - Go to the Extensions view (